Energy Efficiency in Utilities

 Energy Efficiency Resource Standards

-The majority of states are implementing energy efficiency resource standards, and have seen 4x increases in energy savings
+The majority of states are implementing energy efficiency resource standards and have seen 4x energy savings

 State Energy Efficiency Resource Standards (EERS)